leo-project/notes/leofs/clients/ruby/Quick Start LeoFS Access Using Ruby-Client.md

   * List Parts - Lists the parts that have been uploaded for a specific multipart upload.
   * List Multipart Uploads - Lists multipart uploads that have not yet been completed or aborted.

-Multipart upload allows you to upload a single object as a set of parts.
+The *multipart-upload* allows you to upload a single object as a set of parts.
 Object parts can be uploaded independently and in any order.
 After all parts are uploaded, LeoFS assembles an object out of the parts.
 When your object size reaches 100MB, you should consider using multipart uploads instead of uploading the object in a single operation.
 Read more about parallel multipart uploads [here](http://aws.typepad.com/aws/2010/11/amazon-s3-multipart-upload.html).
 ![Multipart Upload](./image/multipartUpload.png)

-##Sample Methods:
+##Sample methods:
 The complete API reference is available on the [Amazon site](http://rubydoc.info/gems/aws/2.4.5/Aws/S3Interfac).
 Here we included our sample [script file](https://github.com/leo-project/leofs_client_tests/blob/develop/aws-sdk-ruby/leo.rb) which includes major method which is supported by LeoFS.

-###Creating a Connection
+###Creating a connection
 A simple way to specify your credentials is by injecting them directly into the factory method when instantiating the client object.
 However, be careful to not hard-code your credentials inside of your applications.
 Hard-coding your credentials can be dangerous.
 According to your bucket Name please set sub-domain name entry as per this [Page](http://leo-project.net/leofs/docs/s3_client.html#edit-etc-hosts).
 For more detail method you can refer this [page](http://www.rubydoc.info/github/aws/aws-sdk-ruby/AWS#config-class_method).

 ```ruby